mui/mui-x/docs/data/charts/bars/bars.md

 ### Tick placement

-The axis with `scaleType='band'` has some additional customization properties to customize ticks position.
+When using a `"band"` scale, the axis has some additional customization properties about the tick position.
-The `tickPlacement` for the position of ticks, and `tickLabelPlacement` for the position of the label associated to the tick.
+- `tickPlacement` for the position of ticks
+- `tickLabelPlacement` for the position of the label associated to the tick

-The following demo allows you to test all configuration.
+The following demo lets you to test all configuration:

 {{"demo": "TickPlacementBars.js"}}